Independent Agencies Must Remain Independent

 What Are Independent Agencies?

-Independent agencies are federal agencies that don’t fall under the authority of the president.
+Independent agencies are federal agencies that are insulated from the authority of the president; for instance, the president cannot remove commissioners without cause.
 Designed and funded by Congress and signed into law by the president, they exist outside of any one party, administration or Congress.

-Some independent agencies with election-related responsibilities include the Federal Election Commission (FEC), the United States Postal Service (USPS) and the Election Assistance Commission (EAC).
+Independent election agencies include the Federal Election Commission (FEC) and the Election Assistance Commission (EAC).

-Congress specifically insulated independent agencies and the civil servants running them from partisan influence and political pressure to ensure they could focus on long-term public good and not the short-term political whims of the president or party leaders.
+Congress specifically designed these agencies to be independent so they could focus on long-term public good rather than the short-term political whims of the president or party leaders.

 President Trump’s Attempt to Seize Control